sportsbookguru/sportsbookguru.github.io/README.md

 8. If you lose, you will now have $910 and your friend will have $1,910, for a total of $2,820.
 Split the total so you each receive $1,410.
 9. After accounting for the $1,000 initially deposited, you each net $410 absolutely guaranteed

-#### Strategy 1: For books that award "Free Bet" stake when "Free Bets" are won
+#### Strategy 2: For books that do not award "Free Bet" stake when "Free Bets" are won
 **$1,000 Risk Free Bet = $410**<br />
 **Applies to:** Fanduel Sportsbook, Barstool Sportsbook